 - 453 g sweet potatoes 1 lb, about 2 medium-sized sweet potatoes

 - 210 g flour whole wheat flour, all-purpose flour or 50/50 combo

 - Roast whole sweet potatoes at 425˚F on a baking sheet or tinfoil (to catch juices) until fork tender, about 20 minutes for small ones and 30-40 minutes for larger sweet potatoes.

-- Cut the log into 1-1/2" long pieces.
-Lightly press each piece into the back of a fork or gnocchi board and roll it down the tines to make indentations on one side and a slight concave dip on the other side.
-Repeat with remaining portions of dough.
+- Cut the log into 1-1/2" length pieces.
+Lightly press each piece into the back of a fork or gnocchi board with your thumb and roll it down the tines or impressions to make indentations on one side and a slight concave dip on the other side.
+Repeat rolling cutting and shaping the remaining portions of dough.

 - To cook gnocchi, bring a large pot of water (at least 4 quarts) to a boil and add a handful of sea salt to the water.

 - Add fresh gnocchi to the boiling water, and cook at a rapid boil, stirring occasionally for about 5 minutes.
 Test one to make sure they are cooked through, with no raw flour taste, and are soft with a slight chew, not mushy.
 If they are not done, cook for a couple more minutes and test again.
-If cooking frozen gnocchi you may need a few more minutes to cook them.
+If cooking frozen gnocchi they may need a few more minutes to cook through.

 - Drain the gnocchi and coat or toss them in whatever sauce or sauté them in herbs and butter as you wish.
 Tip: save some of the pasta water to thin out the pasta sauce if needed.

 - Store leftovers in an airtight container in the refrigerator and use them within 3-4 days.

 - Try swapping sweet potato for roasted winter squash or pumpkin puree.